Current Data Requests

 Withdrawn

-2024042901 Harrington, Karynlee, Director Maine Quality Forum 4/29/2024 6/11/2024 Level II Q1 2016 - Q4 2023 Medical Claims, Medical Eligibility, Pharmacy Claims, Pharmacy Eligibility released at the City/Zip and Date of Birth level including Practitioner Identifiers, Payer Group ID, Payer Name/ID and Anonymous Payer Name/ID; and non-claims-based payments, including supplemental data sets defined in Public Law 2022, Chapter 603, and 90-590 CMR Chapter 247, Uniform Reporting System for Non-Claims Based Payments and Other Supplemental Health Care Data Sets.
-Both Public Law 244, An Act to Establish Transparency in Primary Care Spending; and Public Law 2022, An Act Regarding Reporting on Behavioral Health Care Services… requires the Maine Quality Forum (MQF) to produce annual spending reports for primary care and behavioral health care services in Maine using data from the Maine Health Data Organization.
-This request updates the data time-period by adding the most recent CY data set, 2023.
+2025031701 Harrington, Karynlee, Executive Director Maine Quality Forum 4/25/2025 6/9/2025 MHDO Level II Q1 2024 – Q4 2025 Medical Claims, Medical Eligibility, Pharmacy Claims, Pharmacy Eligibility and Practitioner Identifiable Data including City/ZIP, DOB, Payer Group ID, Payer Name/ID, and Anonymous Payer Name/ID.
+Public Law 244, An Act to Establish Transparency in Primary Care Spending; and Public Law 603, An Act Regarding Reporting on Behavioral Health Care Services requires the Maine Quality Forum (MQF) to produce annual spending reports for primary care and behavioral health care services in Maine using data from the Maine Health Data Organization.
+This request updates the data time-period of the previously authorized data request numbers 2023060701 and 2024042901 by adding the two most recent CY data sets for 2024 and 2025.
 The report will include the percentage paid (claims and non-claims payments) as a percentage of the respective total medical expenditures for primary care and behavioral health care by commercial insurers, the MaineCare program, Medicare, and the State Employee Plan and the Maine Education Association Benefits Trust; as well as the average percentage of total medical expenditures paid for primary care and behavioral health care across all payors.
-The reports will be submitted in January 2025 to the Commissioner of the Department of Health and Human Services and the joint standing committee of the Legislature having jurisdiction over health coverage and health insurance matters.
-Copies of most recent reports can be found here:https://mhdo.maine.gov/mqf.html.
-Purpose of Request/Benefits to the Citizens of Maine/Public Reporting Plans: Legislative mandate
+The reports will be submitted in January 2026 and 2027 to the Commissioner of the Department of Health and Human Services and the joint standing committee of the Legislature having jurisdiction over health coverage and health insurance matters.
+Copies of most recent reports can be found here: https://mhdo.maine.gov/mqf.html.
+Purpose of Request/Benefits to the Citizens of Maine/Public Reporting Plans: Legislative mandate.